$3.99 Flat Rate Shipping* Click here for details

 Introduction to Culturing Fruit

-Most people who have dabbled in fermentation have at least practiced culturing vegetables and probably dairy as well.
-But when it comes to culturing fruit things start to get a little more complicated.
+Those who have dabbled in fermentation have usually attempted culturing vegetables, but when it comes to culturing fruit things start to get a little more complicated.

 Fruit contains a lot more sugar than vegetables.
 These sugars are exactly what the microorganisms feast on to produce bacteria, acids, and yeasts in a cultured food product.